sqlkata/docs/advanced.md

 SqlKata allows you to tune your queries against specific engines by using the `ForXXX` methods.

-this is helpful when you want to apply some native functions, that are available in some vendors and not in others.
+This is helpful when you want to apply some native functions, that are available in some vendors and not in others.

 ### Casting Example